Potestas06/HouseOfBlackJack/doku.md

 -   **Higher-Order Functions:** The `pipe` function in `Scoreboard.tsx` is a higher-order function that takes other functions as arguments to create a data processing pipeline.
 -   **Function Composition:** The `pipe` utility is used to chain together data transformation functions in a declarative and readable way.
 -   **State Management with Reducers:** The `useReducer` hook is used in `GameField.tsx` to manage the component's complex state.
 The reducer is a pure function that takes the current state and an action and returns a new state, which is a core concept in functional state management.
+-   **Functional Components:** All React components have been written as functional components using hooks, including the `AuthPage.tsx`, which was converted from a class-based component.
 -   **Separation of Concerns:** The code has been refactored to separate pure functions from those with side effects.
 The `GameLogic.ts` file contains only pure functions, while `GameService.ts` handles all interactions with external services like Firebase and the Deck of Cards API.

 ### 1.2.
 Code Examples